MelMepham/form-validation-problem/README.md

 #### Testing
 * I tested the custom validator
-* If I would spend some more time on it I would test the form validation.
+* If I would spend some more time on it I would test the form itself.

 #### Progressive Enhancement
 I kept it all browser agnostic and did not add any browser specific ehancements.